THEY/distilled/README.md

 # Distilled

 Filters your rails logs by IP's.
+Use cases include filtering rails logs for:
+* Load balancers
+* Keep alive cron jobs

 Pretty simple, but I needed this on multiple projects, so gemification was the way to go.

 ## Installation